-(b) Cash and Cash Equivalents
+(d) Cash and Cash Equivalents

 All highly liquid investments with original maturities of three months or less are considered to be cash equivalents.
+Cash held at financial institutions, at times, may exceed the amount insured by the Federal Deposit Insurance Corporation.
+The Company has not incurred any losses to date regarding these excess balances.

-(c) Fair Value of Financial Instruments
+(e) Fair Value of Financial Instruments

 The Company carries cash and cash equivalents and securities owned at fair value.
-Deposits with clearing organizations and others, receivable from clearing broker, receivable from employees, fees receivable, receivable from broker-dealers, short-term bank loans, and drafts payable are recorded at their carrying amounts, which approximate fair value.
+Deposits with clearing organizations and other receivables from broker-dealers, receivable from clearing broker, receivable from employees, fees receivable, and drafts payable are recorded at their carrying amounts, which approximate fair value.
 The fair value of these items is not materially sensitive to shifts in market interest rates because of the limited term to maturity and/or variable interest rates of many of these instruments.